ikratkiy/ikratkiy/README.md

 # Hi there 👋

 :information_source: My nickname is Ikratkiy.
-I am a web developer who prefers React for frontend and cloud solutions for backend.
+I am a blockchain web/native developer

 :heart: I love to design complex systems and act as an architect of the links between software and business processes

-:briefcase: Never had a fulltime job.
-I'm just a student yet...
+:briefcase: Сurrently working in the Blockchain lab in the RnD department of a large corporation

 :microphone: Occasionally, I have a rap album!
 But it's not released yet...